seriousme/fastify-openapi-glue/docs/AJVstrictMode.md

   }
 ```

-In this case the `example` attribute is not part of JSONschema and Fastify
+In this case the `example` attribute is not part of JSON schema and Fastify
 (actually AJV) will throw an error along the lines of:

 ```